 2. In the search field, type Chrome and then tap the Search button.

 3. In the search results you'll find the Google Chrome™ app.
 If you see the Update button to the right of the Google Chrome™ app name, just tap on it and you're done.

 Your Android smartphone can also automatically install Chrome updates depending on your settings.
 But, as is the case with iOS, this mechanism doesn't always work.
-Therefore, if you want to update your Google Chrome™ web browser immediately to preserve your privacy and security on the Internet, you can do it
+Therefore, if you want to update your Google Chrome™ web browser immediately to preserve your privacy and security on the Internet, you can do it manually as follows:

 1. On your Android device, tap the Play Store icon to go directly to the Google Play Store.

 2. In the search field at the top of the Google Play Store, type Chrome and then tap Search.